nipeshkc7/beating-bookies/README.md

 ### TODO:

-1. Apply a front end library
+1. Apply a front end library for register page
 2. Create database schema
 3. Add CRUD features for the new database tables